mike99mac/minimy-mike99mac/README.md

 - Plug the micro-SD card into the back underside of the RasPi.
 - If you have wired ethernet, plug it in to the RJ-45 connector on the RasPi.
 - Connect the mouse and keyboard to the USB slots.
 - Connect the monitor to the RasPi with an appropriate micro-HDMI cable.
-The RasPi 4 two micro HDMI ports - use the left one.
+The RasPi 4 two micro HDMI ports - only the left one sends output at boot time.
 - If you have a USB drive with music files on it, plug it in to a USB slot.
 - Now that all the other hardware is connected, plug the 5v power supply with a USB-C end into the RasPi 4.
 An official RasPi power supply is recommended to avoid *undervoltage* warnings.
 If you have an inline switch, turn it on.